Matnow1/CyberSecurity/Offensive/HTB/Editor/README.txt

 	    [enter]

 --Initial to User access

-	After researching and manual searching config files, i found a password in a config file -- theEd1t0rTeam99 cat webapps/xwiki/WEB-INF/hibernate.cfg.xml | grep "password"
+	After researching and manually searching config files, I found a password in a config file -- theEd1t0rTeam99 cat webapps/xwiki/WEB-INF/hibernate.cfg.xml | grep "password"

 	using cat /etc/passwd we can see there are 2 users, oliver, _laurel